siegelhannah/Eugene-crisis-response/datacleaning-README.md

 ## Important Notes

-* This notebook must be run before the EDA and analysis notebooks
+* This notebook must be run before the analysis notebook
-* The `clean_data.csv` file is required for the subsequent notebooks to function
+* The `clean_data.csv` file is required for the other notebook to function
 * Running time may vary depending on the size of the raw data files
 * If you encounter any data path issues, ensure that the raw data files are correctly extracted from the zip file